 This time of year, most of my family and friends are frantically running around shopping malls and waiting in crazy-long lines to get gifts to put under the tree.
 Some of them have a lot of fun doing this—and others are totally stressed out.

-As for me, my wife, Sherri, and our two daughters, Winter, 15, and Sylvie, 12, we sneak in as many long hikes as we can before the snow starts falling and spend our weekends cooking delicious dinners.
+As for me, my wife, Sherri, and our two teenaged daughters, Winter and Sylvie, we sneak in as many long hikes as we can before the snow starts falling and spend our weekends cooking delicious dinners.
 You see, Sherri and I don’t get each other gifts, and we don’t buy many for the girls, either.
 As a result, there’s no such thing as “pre-holiday craziness” in our world, and we truly get to experience all of the magic of the season without any of the stress.

 A No-Gifts Christmas Tradition Is Born